Collections Offer a Broad Range of Works, From Old Master Paintings to Contemporary Drawings

 Grouped thematically in four sections, Cranach to Canaletto: Masterpieces from the Bemberg Foundation explores themes of portraiture, landscape, mythology and domestic environments with layers of storytelling within each painting.
 Along the way, issues of perceived beauty, romance, realism and faith are considered.
 The exhibition space was also created specifically to highlight the collection, including gallery archways inspired by the Hôtel d’Assézat architecture, long sightlines and a dramatic, intimate final section.

-The exhibition is composed entirely of works from The Bemberg Foundation and curated by Michael Brown, Ph.D., Curator of European Art at The San Diego Museum of Art.
+The exhibition is composed entirely of works from The Bemberg Foundation and is co-curated by Philippe Cros, Director of the Bemberg Foundation, and Michael Brown, Ph.D., Curator of European Art at The San Diego Museum of Art.
+The exhibition is made possible in collaboration with Manifesto Expo.

 Georges Bemberg was an Argentina-born French collector, world traveler and Harvard-trained scholar, who amassed an extraordinary collection of Western art from the end of the Middle Ages to the 20th century.
 Bemberg’s private collection was preserved through the Foundation, which is currently closed for renovations.